 Founder & Academic Director

-Annamaria Lusardi is the Denit Trust Chair of Economics and Accountancy at the George Washington University School of Business (GWSB).
+Annamaria Lusardi is the Denit Trust Endowed Chair of Economics and Accountancy at the George Washington University School of Business (GWSB).
 Moreover, she is the founder and academic director of GWSB’s Global Financial Literacy Excellence Center (GFLEC).
 Previously, she was the Joel Z. and Susan Hyatt Professor of Economics at Dartmouth College, where she taught for twenty years.
 She has also taught at Princeton University, the University of Chicago Harris School of Public Policy, the University of Chicago Booth School of Business, and Columbia Business School.
 From January to June 2008, she was a visiting scholar at Harvard Business School.
-She holds a Ph.D. in Economics from Princeton University and a BA in Economics from Bocconi University.
+She holds a Ph.D. in Economics from Princeton University.

 Curriculum Vitae ➤